Flat Pack Extension Cost

 When you're ready for that extra space, don’t forget to compare up to 3 quotes from professional tradespeople.
 Here's what we suggest when looking to hire a builder to construct your flat pack extension:

-• Make sure you take a look at the builder's portfolio of previous prefab extension builds to see the kind of quality you can expect.
-Look for photos, videos, and be sure to read any customer reviews to get a feel for their work ethic.
+• Do they have good experience?
+Make sure you take a look at the builder's portfolio of previous prefab extension builds to see the kind of quality you can expect.
+Ask about their most recent jobs and how long they've been trading.

 FAQs